Janet Jackson: 2000–2003: Nutty Professor II: The Klumps and All for You

 The album's lead single, "All for You", debuted on the Hot 100 at number fourteen, setting a record for the highest debut by a single that was not commercially available.
 Jackson was titled "Queen of Radio" by MTV as the single made airplay history, being "added to every pop, rhythmic and urban radio station" within its first week.
 The song broke the overall airplay debut record with a first week audience of seventy million, debuting at number nine on the Radio Songs chart.
 It topped the Hot 100 for seven weeks, also reaching the top ten in eleven countries.
 The song received a Grammy Award for Best Dance Recording.
 "Someone to Call My Lover" peaked at number three on the Hot 100.
-Built around a sample of the iconic 1972 hit "You're So Vain" by Carly Simon, "Son of a Gun (I Betcha Think This Song Is About You)" featured Simon herself, along with Missy Elliott on remixes of the single.

 In July 2001, Jackson embarked on the All for You Tour, which was also broadcast on a concert special for HBO watched by twelve million viewers.
 The tour traveled throughout the United States and Japan, although European and Asian dates were required to be canceled following the September 11 terrorist attacks.
 The Los Angeles Times complimented Jackson's showmanship.
 Richard Harrington of The Washington Post said Jackson's performance surpassed her contemporaries, but Bob Massy of Spin thought her dancers "threw crisper moves" and her supporting singers were mixed nearly as high, though declared "Janet cast herself as the real entertainment."
 Jackson donated a portion of the tour's proceeds to the Boys & Girls Clubs of America.

 The following year, Jackson began receiving media attention for her rumored relationships with Justin Timberlake, actor Matthew McConaughey, and record producer Jermaine Dupri.
-Upon the release of Timberlake's debut solo album Justified, Jackson provided vocals on "(And She Said) Take Me Now" per Timberlake's request, with the song initially planned as a single.
-Jackson collaborated with reggae artist Beenie Man for the song "Feel It Boy", produced by the Neptunes.